Rashford 1 UK Govt 0: Footballer Forces Change On Child Poverty - UrduPoint

 Prime Minister Boris Johnson's government had initially resisted making the change, which would see 1.3 million children in England receive vouchers for an extra six weeks.

-But as the story dominated the headlines and opposition MPs and members of his own Conservative party backed Rashford, Johnson gave in.
+But as the story dominated the headlines and opposition MPs and members of his own Conservative party came out behind Rashford, he gave in.

 "Owing to the coronavirus pandemic, the prime minister fully understands that children and parents face an entirely unprecedented situation over the summer," his spokesman said.